Squeaky Fromme: Early life

-In 1963, the family moved to Redondo Beach, and Fromme began using alcohol and drugs.
-Her grades dropped at Redondo Union High School, but she graduated in 1966.
+She attended Orville Wright Junior High School from 1960 to 1963, before the family moved to Redondo Beach, California.
+She attended Redondo Union High School, and while in high school, Fromme began using alcohol and drugs.
+Her grades dropped, but she graduated high school in 1966.
 She moved out of her parents' house for a few months before her father convinced her to enroll at El Camino College.
-She returned home for two months before her father kicked her out following an argument, rendering her homeless.
+She returned home for two months before her father kicked her out following an argument, leaving her homeless.